-So Heap captures all of this useful information about user interactions.
-But how do we know which users are which?
+So Heap captures all of this useful information about user interactions and organizes it into a user-based data model.
+But how do you distinguish different types of users?

 Our identify API allows you to pass along all the information about a user that you have collected, such as their email address or a unique ID you may have assigned in your app’s backend, to Heap so that it can be a part of your analysis.
 This can be any information that you want to be associated with your users, such as email address, account type, A/B experiment variation, business logic (number of users on the account, LTV, etc.) and more.

 Implementing our addUserProperties API allows you to pass along any useful information you have about the users, including demographic information, plan type, company information, industry information, and more that will help you filter by this data in your analysis.

 The more information you pass, the more you can narrow the definition for and understand a particular subset or segment of users.
 This enables you to complete a richer analysis of your users’ interactions with your product.

 We automatically capture a wealth of initial properties as listed in Autocaptured Data (the next article in this section).
 For more information on how to configure these APIs to manage identified users, see Using Identify.

 Even if a user hasn’t logged in, your site or app might still have valuable information that you might want to attach to a user as a user-level property.
 Heap attaches a unique identifier to anonymous users, so you can still attach this information as a user-level property using the addUserproperties API.
 A great example of when to attach user-level properties to anonymous users is A/B testing.
 See the Using Identify guide for more details and use cases for capturing anonymous user interactions.

 How Do Custom Events Fit into the Hierarchy?